How To Clean Dehumidifier Coils: 3 Simple Steps

 Step 2: To get to the coils

 Before you get to the coils, you will need to do much more cleaning.
-Since this post is for the coils alone, we will not go into much detail.
+Since this post is for the coils alone, we will go straight into it.

 First, it is good to start with a wipe down for the exterior, you know, the covers and all.
 These ones usually have no grease or grime.